top of page

 TRANSCRIPT

-“If today I’m working, if I have a place to rent, it’s because there were people who believed in me and gave me an opportunity.
-And that’s what people on the streets need.”
+If today I’m working, if today I have my own place, it’s because people believed in me and gave me an opportunity.
+And that’s what the streets need.”